 The transaction data shows the same financial data at a more granular level.
 Each data record - or financial transaction - contains up to 37 qualitative data fields, including descriptive titles, vendor names, and location, along with the financial data.
 Thus, the transaction data is called Disaggregated data.

-This is only the first set of DoS transaction data.
 DoS will continue to update this data set in accordance with Office of Management and Budget (OMB) Bulletin 12-01.

 0 Data Results